Mass Tort Lawsuit Overview

 - Plaintiffs can file individual lawsuits against the party or parties they deem responsible.
 An experienced attorney can confirm lawsuit eligibility, help claimants build their case, and file on their behalf.

-- If there are a large number of claims with damages and a shared defendant, they can be combined into a single legal action known as multidistrict litigation (MDL) or state court consolidation.
+- If there are a large number of claims with damages and a shared defendant, they can be combined in a higher state court or by the Joint Panel on Multidistrict Litigation into a single legal action known as multidistrict litigation (MDL).

 - For MDLs, federal cases from various districts are transferred to a single district for pretrial proceedings.
 This streamlines the process to avoid duplicative efforts, encourages consistent rulings, and can save resources.
 For state court consolidations, multiple cases from various state courts are combined into a single proceeding with a single judge.